 - Squeeze those lemons: Take a few lemons and squeeze the juice out.

-- Apply to clothes: To remove stains, apply the lemon juice directly to clothes, work it in and then wash as normal.
+- Apply to clothes: To remove stains, apply the lemon juice directly to clothes, work it in with a soft-bristled brush and then wash as usual.

 - Make a paste: For using lemon juice as a detergent alternative, you need to make a paste first.
 Mix together lemon juice and salt.
 Quantities don’t matter — just eyeball it!